What is Dry Needling?

 Dry Needling vs Acupuncture

 Traditional Chinese Acupuncture is different from Dry Needling.
-Both methods involve inserting a needle into the tissue, however, there is a difference in the overall goal of the treatment.
+Both methods insert a needle into the tissue, however, there is a difference in the overall goal of the treatment.

 Traditional Chinese Acupuncture involves inserting needles along a meridian based on Eastern Medicine principles.
 It is often used to re-establish chi, or life energy, back into the body, whereas Dry Needling involves a neuromuscular approach.
 This is where the needle is inserted into the muscle in order to decrease pain and restore function.